 HF501 Graduate Internship This graduate level internship is a work experience intended to supplement your academic, creative and professional education.
 Internships introduce you to a specific field, bridge the academic environment with the world of employment and provide a unique opportunity to gain valuable professional experience before graduation.
 Internships can help build your résumé and expand your network of professional connections.
-Administered by BridgeLab Career Services, internships are graded on a pass/fail basis, may range from 1 to 6 credits, at a ratio of 45 hours of work per credit.
-All internships must be aligned with BridgeLab guidelines as listed on Homeroom.
+Administered by Career Design, internships are graded on a pass/fail basis, may range from 1 to 6 credits, at a ratio of 45 hours of work per credit.
+All internships must be approved with the office of Career Design